 Shanon "Shae" Rice

-My desire for storytelling and passion for the arts led me to the University of Cincinnati where I studied Fine Art Photography at DAAP and continued in Motion, Picture, and Television for my graduate degree from The Academy of Art University in San Francisco where I studied Producing and Editing.
+My desire for storytelling and passion for the arts led me to the University of Cincinnati where I studied Fine Art Photography at DAAP and continued in Motion, Picture, and Television for my graduate degree from The Academy of Art University in San Francisco where I studied Post-Production and Editing.

 Spending my life with two teachers as parents, I have always taken comfort in front of a group of eager eyes that are looking for guidance to spark their inspiration.
 For the past twenty-five years, I have been an educator and mentor to young photographers, filmmakers, and artists, guiding them to achieve their fullest potential.
 My journey in education started with an Introduction to Photoshop class.
 This class was the next spark that ignited my love for the computer and the digital medium.
 Being able to explore the idea of compositing helped to bring the stories I would imagine as a child to life.